dmbarbour/wikilon/docs/AwelonLang.md

         fork : ProcName -> KPN () -> KPN ()
         type Port = Outer PortName | Inner (ProcName * PortName)

-The second-class names for ports and child processes enable us to control connectivity, which .
 We can fork child processes and declaratively wire inputs to outputs.
-The process may imperatively read input ports and write output ports that haven't been wired.
-In classic KPNs, read is the only synchronous operation: it waits for data if none is available.
-We could further extend this API with bounded write buffers (so writes can wait), logical time (so reads can time out), and logical copy and drop of ports (for performance).
+The process may monadically read or write ports that haven't been wired.
+In classic KPNs, read is the synchronous operation: it waits for data if none is available.
+We could extend this API with bounded buffers (so writes can wait), logical time (so reads can time out), and perhaps logical copy and drop of ports (for performance).

-For evaluation, we define a `runKPN : KPN () -> Object` function, returning an accelerated object (see *Accelerated Vector Processing*).
-Requests to this object would represent as reads and writes to external ports of the given KPN.
-Returning a KPN object allows long-lived, interactive computation with a process running in the background.
-An accelerated implementation could leverage a thread per forked child, shared mutable queues for wires, and distributed processing assuming the runtime is configured for it.

-Static type safety for a KPN would ideally permit different message types for different ports, and give us a static error if we try to read or write a port after wiring it.
-I doubt we'll solve this using fancy type systems any time soon.
-But it is feasible to develop a dedicated static analysis and annotations for KPNs.
+When we're done describing our KPN, we develop `runKPN : KPN () -> Object`.

+Here, we're not interested in a KPN's return value.
+Instead, we'd interact with an accelerated object via read and write requests (cf *Accelerated Vector Processing*).
+This would allow us to leverage the monotonic structure of KPNs for interaction with long-running computations.
+The accelerated object would use threads and queues under the hood.
+We only need to be careful about copying the object, which may require a copy-on-write strategy (cf *Arrays and In-Place Mutation*).

+A significant challenge for KPNs is developing a suitable type safety analysis.
+We might want `(kpn)` annotations and specialized analysis to ensure ports are used with consistent message types, ports aren't used after declarative wiring, we aren't obviously stuck, etc..
+However, even without static type safety, we could accelerate KPNs.

 ## Bots, Effects, and Applications